Sarah Williams (Labyrinth): Coming of age and personal agency

 The subtext of Labyrinth is understood by critics as Sarah's coming of age into womanhood, including her sexual awakening represented by the Goblin King.
-The A. V. Club's Tasha Robinson described the film as "a surprisingly frank exploration of the war between [Sarah]'s sexuality and her innocent childhood daydreams."
-Sarah's relationship with her friends — characters from her imagination based on her childhood toys who assure her they will be there when she needs them — demonstrates that "You don’t have to give up your fantasies because you grow up; they’re part of you all your life," Jim Henson said.
+The A.V.
+Club's Tasha Robinson described the film as "a surprisingly frank exploration of the war between [Sarah]'s sexuality and her innocent childhood daydreams."
+Sarah's relationship with her friends — characters from her imagination based on her childhood toys — demonstrates that "You don't have to give up your fantasies because you grow up; they're part of you all your life," Jim Henson said.
 Meanwhile, Sarah's encounters with the Goblin King show her that escaping permanently into a fantasy would mean ceding control over her own life, wrote Yahoo!'s Gwynne Watkins.
-Jonah Dietz of West Texas A&M University wrote that Sarah's action to summon the Goblin King, a character from her favourite book and a story she tells Toby in which she inserts herself as the king's love interest, "basically makes [Labyrinth] a story about dangerous fan-fiction".
+Jonah Dietz of West Texas A&M University wrote that Sarah's action to summon the Goblin King, a character from her favourite story into which she inserts herself as his love interest, "basically makes [Labyrinth] a story about dangerous fan-fiction".
 The scene in which Sarah dreams of dancing with Jareth at a masquerade ball has been identified as a wish-fulfillment scenario of Sarah's "Cinderella fantasy".
 Several commentators have noted a parallel between Sarah's relationship to Jareth and that of Sarah's actress mother to her co-star love interest (also depicted as Bowie), author James Gracey observing, "Sarah finds that she too is tempted to make the same choice [as her mother] and abandon her family for a fantastical romance".
-Although Sarah initially desires freedom from her babysitting responsibilities, she comes to realise what Jareth offers her "isn't power and freedom, but isolation and selfishness," penned Anne Perry of Hodderscape.
+Although Sarah initially desires freedom from her babysitting responsibilities, she comes to realise what Jareth offers her "isn't power and freedom, but isolation and selfishness," wrote Hodder & Stoughton editor Anne Perry.